bretthoerner/timak/README.rst

 Cassandra
 `````````

 Probably another great fit.
-You could even store much longer timelines, though I'm not sure what the cost is of going an ORDER_BY/OFFSET equivalent on the columns in a Cassandra row.
+You could even store much longer timelines, though I'm not sure what the cost is of doing an ORDER_BY/OFFSET equivalent on the columns in a Cassandra row.

 TODO